 When frac water is aerated, the overriding issue is contact time between the dissolved oxygen and the contaminated water.
-The longer the contact time, the greater the degree of remediation.
-In pits where the water flow-through rate is extremely high, it is imperative that the aerators of choice are pumping huge amounts of dissolved oxygen into the water.
+The longer the contact time, the greater the remediation.
+In pits where the water flow-through rate is extremely high, as expressed in barrels per day, it is imperative that the aerators of choice are pumping huge amounts of dissolved oxygen into the water.
 If poor performing aerators are used, as described above, then the efficiency of the whole remediation process falls short.
 While this lack of efficiency can be overcome somewhat by employing more aerators, these added aerators increase the operating costs and the potential for downtime.
 In any event using more aerators of poor performance is not a practical solution.

-Another issue in frac water remediation is the tradeoff between gross air transfer into the water, expressed as liters per second, and dissolved oxygen transfer efficiency, expressed as pounds of $O_2$ per horsepower hour (lbsO2/hphr).
-The difference between these parameters is not always understood by those company employees assigned to oversee frac water remediation.
+Another issue in frac water remediation is the trade-off between gross air transfer into the water, expressed as liters per second, and dissolved oxygen transfer efficiency, expressed as pounds of O2 per horsepower hour (lbsO2/hphr).
 Gross air transfer refers to the volume of air being injected into the water, regardless of particle size.
 A huge paddle wheel aerator, for example, might boast a very large air transfer rate.
-Such boasting is meaningless since the air bubbles are too large to be of real benefit.
+Such boasting is meaningless since the air bubbles often are too large to be of real benefit.

-Dissolved oxygen transfer efficiency in IbsO2/hphr is determined by a complicated measurement that attempts to put all aerators on the same scale for comparison.
-For example, Aerator "A" might put twice the dissolved oxygen into the water as Aerator "B".
-However, Aerator "A" might have five times the horsepower of Aerator "B", so the comparison is meaningless.
+Dissolved oxygen transfer efficiency in lbsO2/hphr is determined by a complicated measurement that attempts to put all aerators on the same scale for comparison.
+For example, Aerator A might put twice the dissolved oxygen into the water as Aerator B. However, Aerator A might have five times the horsepower of Aerator B , so the comparison is not accurate.
 By having each class of aerator go through a dissolved oxygen transfer efficiency test, it becomes easier to make side-by-side comparisons.

-FracCure's aerator has a gross air transfer rate of up to 16 liters of air per second.
+The FracCure aerator has a gross air transfer rate of up to 17 liters of air per second.
 Its dissolved oxygen transfer efficiency can range from three to five pounds of oxygen per horsepower hour depending upon the motor size and turbine depth.
+The FracCure aerator became the subject of webwww.fraccure.com info@fraccure.com based physics forums in the recent past, partly because of its remarkable performance.